 Web: You can reach the airline here to log complaints or report issues.

-- The company uses its main Twitter account at @Delta, which also tweets travel tips and promos.
+- The company uses its main Twitter account, @Delta, to answer questions.
+You can also find travel tips and promos here.

 - On Facebook, the airline responds routinely to customers in the comments or via Messenger.